Age 6-8 yrs Time 9:00am–12:00pm Fees $3,600

 - Pronounce words correctly and use appropriate stress and intonation patterns.

-Students will examine a variety of texts, both factual and creative; read independently and in small groups; examine different text types on chosen themes and extend vocabulary by noting and using previously unknown words found in the texts selected.
+Students will examine a variety of texts, both factual and creative; read independently and in small groups; examine different writing styles on chosen themes and extend vocabulary by noting and using previously unknown words found in the texts selected.
 Activities include reading a variety of theme based texts, modeled and guided practice writing, discussion, drafting, conferencing, editing, writing polished pieces and oral presentations.

 Speaking – Students will develop listening and presentation skills through: